What Is a Bitcoin Wallet?

 - Your cryptocurrencies are only accessible via multi-factor authentication.
 Without your personal authorization, plus other trusted parties, your funds cannot be accessed.

-- Keys are secured in cold storage at a state-of-the-art depository, inside grade-5 nuclear bunkers, and protected by armed guards and computer security specialists 24/7.
+- Keys are secured in cold storage at Genesis Trading’s state-of-the-art depository, inside grade-5 nuclear bunkers, and protected by armed guards and computer security specialists 24/7.
+(There’s a reason The Telegraph called it “The Fort Knox of bitcoin.”)

 - All of your assets held in storage are protected by $100 million end-to-end insurance coverage from transmission to storage against any type of theft, loss, destruction or damage.

 - Fully compliant with Level 2 CryptoCurrency Security Standards (CCSS).

 To read even more about the world’s first end-to-end-insured cold storage solution for Digital Currency IRAs, click here.